mnielsen/finding_scenius/finding_scenius.md

 luck of the draw.
 So maybe the reason for Florence's success wasn't scenius, it was luck.

-In the appendix I set up a statistical model to test the idea that Florence was just lucky.
+In the appendix I use a statistical model to test the idea that Florence was just lucky.
 In particular, I test the _genius hypothesis_, the idea that what makes an artist such as Michaelangelo great is some intrinsic property of the artist, not the environment in